-Boosting immune responses against leukaemiaNovember 21st, 2012 in Cancer /
+Boosting immune responses against leukaemiaNovember 21, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—In the first of its kind, a translational study undertaken at the Malaghan Institute of Medical Research has revealed that boosting the activity of a rare type of immune cell could be an effective way to vaccinate patients with chronic lymphocytic leukaemia (CLL) against their own cancer.

 CLL is the most common blood cancer in New Zealand.
 The prevalence of CLL increases with age, reaching 1 in 400 in individuals over 70 years old.
 Although many people with CLL never need treatment, a significant number of patients are diagnosed at a young age or have aggressive disease, exhausting conventional therapies.

 "Part of the reason that bone marrow transplants work is that the new (donor) immune system recognises the leukaemia cells as foreign and destroys them," says Dr Weinkove.
 "This is a good demonstration of how immune therapies can successfully cure established cancers in humans."

 Bone marrow transplants are not without their problems however.
 Not all patients find a donor; patients are prone to infections for months or even years afterwards; and the treatment itself can be so toxic that it is not suitable for many patients.

 "To identify more targeted, low risk immune therapies, we focused on a rare type of immune cell called invariant natural killer T (iNKT) cells," says Dr Weinkove.